 or ce-topa qui-zaha calle

 or ce-tobi calle

 or ce-tobi qui-zaha calle

 Ready for a challenge?
 In the numbers below you’ll notice that there are no hyphens that divide the words into their meaningful parts.
 This time, figure out what the parts are and analyze them as you did in Exercise 4.1.
 (While we stop here at 24,000, the Zapotec number system could be used to count higher, of course!
 There is no reason it couldn’t continue to count infinitely high.)

-Explain how tapa ella chela cayona bixopa means 1666.
-(Some words may be spelled slightly differently than you saw above!)
+Explain how the phrase tapa ella chela cayona bixopa means ‘1666’.
+Some words may be spelled slightly differently than you saw above!

 Ready for a challenge?
-Based on the pattern you figured out in Ex.
-4.1, 4.3, and 4.4, how do you think you would express the following numbers in Colonial Valley Zapotec?
+Based on the pattern you figured out in Exercises 4.1, 4.3, and 4.4, how do you think you would say the following numbers in Colonial Valley Zapotec?

 5. Number systems and bases

 Number systems in the world’s languages can use different bases.
 English uses a base-10, as numbers over 10 are built on 10 and powers of 10 are specially named: e.g. ten, hundred, thousand.